wezm/git-grab/README.md

 OPTIONS:
     -h, --help
             Prints help information

+    -c, --clipboard
+            Paste a URL to clone from the clipboard.

         --home [default: ~/src or $GRAB_HOME]
             The directory to use as "grab home", where the URLs will be